muc111/OTRv4Plus/README.md

 6. **Wire-incompatible with stock OTRv4.** Implementations such as `pidgin-otr4` and CoyIM cannot talk to OTRv4+.
 The ML-DSA-87 extension, the ML-KEM-1024 brace key, and the SHAKE-256 transcript hashing are OTRv4+ additions and there is no negotiation path.
 Both peers must run OTRv4+.

-7. **Voice is the newest and least-tested surface.** The hybrid voice key exchange, the two-phase rekey, and the AAudio backend all landed in v10.11.0.
+7. **Voice is the newest and least-tested surface.** The hybrid voice key exchange, two-phase rekey, and AAudio backend landed in v10.11.0; the security fixes above landed in v10.11.1.
+Coverage is 210 Python tests (110 adversarial voice-protocol, 49 audio backend, 51 voice/audio integration) plus 45 Rust tests.
+Two-way audio has been verified live between two Android phones over I2P, with a mid-call hybrid rekey and `authfail=0 replay=0 resync=0`.
+That is one pair of devices on one network path — unit tests and a working call are not the same as review.
-The crypto has 110 adversarial unit tests and the audio path has 63 more, but unit tests are not live use, and two-device call testing over I2P is still accumulating.
 Treat voice as more experimental than chat, which is itself marked experimental.

 8. **Termux/aarch64 specific build flags.** Both `pqcrypto-mlkem` and `pqcrypto-mldsa` are pinned to `default-features = false, features = ["std"]` because their NEON-optimised C paths trigger `SIGILL` on some aarch64 phones.
 The portable C reference is correct on any platform; the speed difference is invisible at session scale.

 ## Reviewers welcome

 This project is published to invite exactly the review it has not had.
-The highest-value targets are the hybrid SMP construction (`smp.rs`) and the DAKE wiring: the AI-generated composition, not the upstream primitives.
+The highest-value targets are the hybrid SMP construction (`smp.rs`, 1828 lines and the least-reviewed file here), the DAKE wiring, and the voice key schedule — the AI-generated composition, not the upstream primitives.
+RT-1 above is the kind of thing that was sitting in this codebase unnoticed until someone read the order of operations.
 [SPEC.md](SPEC.md) describes the wire format in enough detail to follow the construction or write an independent implementation.
 If you find a flaw, an issue or a PR is genuinely wanted; "this is broken because X" is more useful than silence.

 ## License